 - After gaining your trust – often waiting weeks, months or even years – they tell you an elaborate story and ask for money, gifts or your bank account/credit card details.

-- Their messages are often poorly written, vague and may even address you by the wrong name.
+Their messages are often poorly written, vague and escalate quickly from introduction to love.

 - If you don’t send money straight away, their messages and calls become more desperate, persistent or direct.
 If you do send money, they continue to ask you to send more.